Color Image Set Recognition Based on Quaternionic Grassmannians: Color Image Set Recognition based on Quaternionic Grassmannian

 Then, consider a set \( \A = \{A_1, A_2, \dots, A_p\} \) of \( p \) color images with the same size $t\times m$.
 Each image can be represented by a quaternionic vector:

 The image set can thus be written as a set of \( p \) quaternionic vectors:

-To reduce the dimensionality, we apply Principal Component Analysis (PCA) based on the quaternionic singular value decomposition (QSVD) \cite{le2003} and retain the top $k$ components, resulting in the reduced set of vectors:
+To reduce the dimensionality, we apply Quaternion Principal Component Analysis (QPCA) \cite{le2003} to transform the original $q$ quaternionic vectors into a lower-dimensional space.
+By retaining the top k components, we obtain a reduced set of representative vectors:

 These vectors span a subspace in the quaternionic vector space.
 To process the image set, we orthonormalize these vectors using the modified Gram-Schmidt process of Theorem 4.3 in \cite{F2003} to obtain an orthonormal set: